Martta Koskinen: Wartime activities

-During the Continuation War Koskinen worked as a messenger and spy for the underground Finnish Communist Party.
+During the Continuation War, Koskinen worked as a messenger and spy for the underground Finnish Communist Party.
 Koskinen was in direct contact with Yrjö Leino.
 She also worked as a helper for deserters and infiltrators.

-In December 1942 Koskinen's most important associate, a spy and deserter named Olavi Heiman, was caught.
+In December 1942, Koskinen's most important associate, a spy and deserter named Olavi Heiman, was caught.
 He revealed Koskinen in an attempt to avoid being shot.
 Koskinen was arrested at her apartment at Pihlajatie 21, Helsinki.
 She was caught red-handed: The police found secret information and confidential messages at her home, including information on military secrets.
 The police interrogated Koskinen, who admitted only what the police had found out but nothing else.
 She was accused of espionage and high treason in the military court, both punishable by death.
-One of the witnesses for the prosecutor was infiltrator Kerttu Nuorteva, who saved her own life by testifying against Koskinen.
+One of the witnesses for the prosecutor was the infiltrator Kerttu Nuorteva, who saved her own life by testifying against Koskinen.

 Koskinen never admitted anything, and probably saved the life of the head of the Finnish Communist Party, Yrjö Leino, who was later to become Finnish Minister of Interior Affairs.
 She was sentenced to death on both charges, espionage and high treason, on 15 June 1943.
 Koskinen declined to seek commutation of the sentence.

 Minister Väinö Tanner and his wife Linda attempted to have Koskinen's sentence commuted to life imprisonment because of their personal convictions against the death penalty.
 They usually succeeded, but Koskinen's case appeared too grave: she had been caught red-handed, she appeared as an unrepentant hard-boiled Communist, she showed no remorse whatsoever, and the President had decided to make an example of her.
 President Risto Ryti declined to grant any clemency on 17 September 1943.
 According to the son of Yrjö Leino, Olle Leino, the example worked: the espionage ring broke up after her death.